gjetost1/ItinerantApp/README.md

 #### *Wandering through Itinerant*
 ![60e88bd8d9245124803048](https://user-images.githubusercontent.com/73906585/125117674-2f771300-e0b4-11eb-99a6-da3aa1a3378a.gif)

- Itinerant is an itinerary planning app built on Python-Flask and React.
- It allows users to create and view destinations, and add events to their personal calendar.
- Rich interactive visuals are provided through the Google Maps and Calendar APIS.
+ Itinerant is integrated with the Google Calendar and Google Maps APIs, allowing users to link to their personal calendars when planning events and scheduling.